yashc73080/Portfolio/backend/data.md

 ### Software Engineer Intern
 May 2025 - August 2025
 Dallas, TX
-- As a Platform Executive, developing software to extract information from invoices for large corporate tax firm
+- As a Platform Executive, develop an ML pipeline on Azure & Databricks to automate contract data extraction for leading corporate tax firm.
-- Evaluating 3 methods: GPT Vision API, OCR + GPT, Azure Document Intelligence + GPT, based on performance and cost
+- Reduced costs by 99% after evaluating 3 methods: GPT Vision, OCR+GPT, and Azure Document Intelligence.
-- Implementing end-to-end deep learning model for invoice classification
-- Using Azure and Databricks with Python and JuPyter to improve the tax.com system with ML by reducing costs
-- Collaborating with data engineers and various tax specialists for interdisciplinary insights
+- Collaborated with data engineers and tax experts to enhance tax.com workflows with AI, significantly optimizing document processing while maintaining performance.

 ## Rutgers University - CABM
 ### Undergraduate Research Assistant
 May 2024 - Present
 Piscataway, NJ
-- At Rutgers University - CABM (Center for Advanced Biotechnology and Medicine), part of work experience as an undergraduate research assistant
-- Engineer neural networks inspired by biological brain mechanisms to advance pattern discrimination tasks as solutions for the deep learning synaptic credit assignment problem under the guidance of Dr. Aaron Milstein
+- Research and develop neural networks inspired by biological brain mechanisms to advance pattern discrimination tasks as solutions for the deep learning synaptic credit assignment problem, and publishing a paper for Neuron.
-- Develop with PyTorch in Python for building and fine-tuning neural network models for spiral and MNIST datasets
+- Leverage PyTorch in Python for building and fine-tuning neural network models for spiral and MNIST datasets.
-- Conduct validation to optimize performance with HPC multithreading on Linux compute cluster with shell scripts
+- Conduct validation to optimize performance with HPC multithreading on Linux compute cluster with shell scripts.
+- Began researching through Aresty Summer Science.

 ## Headstarter AI
 ### Software Engineer Fellow